 The image shows that the Bash script has calculated the multiplication and addition utilizing for loop and arithmetic expansion and printed the result on the terminal.

-Example 04: Bash Multiplication and Addition Using the “let” Command
+4. Multiply Variable in Bash Using the “let” Command

 Here I will develop a Bash script that will contain a for loop which will iterate from 0 to some value of the val variable and a calculation of multiplication and addition will be done for each value of the val variable utilizing the let command.
-To know more, follow the below script.
+Follow the below script:

 #!/bin/bash